NiklasGollenstede/nixos-installer/modules/setup/zfs.nix.md

                 compression = lib.mkOptionDefault "lz4"; # Seems to be the best compromise between compression and CPU load. atime = lib.mkOptionDefault "off"; relatime = lib.mkOptionDefault "on"; # Very much don't need access times at all.

-                acltype = lib.mkOptionDefault "posix"; # Enable ACLs (access control lists) on linux; might be useful at some point. (»posix« is the same as »posixacl«, but this is the normalized form) xattr = lib.mkOptionDefault "sa"; # Allow extended attributes and store them as system attributes, recommended with »acltype=posix«. dnodesize = lib.mkOptionDefault "auto"; # Recommenced with »xattr=sa«.
+                acltype = lib.mkOptionDefault "posix"; # Enable ACLs (access control lists) on Linux; might be useful at some point. (»posix« is the same as »posixacl«, but this is the normalized form) xattr = lib.mkOptionDefault "sa"; # Allow extended attributes and store them as system attributes, recommended with »acltype=posix«. dnodesize = lib.mkOptionDefault "auto"; # Recommenced with »xattr=sa«.
 (A dnode is roughly equal to inodes, storing file directory or meta data.)
                 #normalization = lib.mkOptionDefault "formD"; # Don't enforce utf-8, and thus don't normalize file names; instead accept any byte stream as file name.

                 canmount = lib.mkOptionDefault "off"; mountpoint = lib.mkOptionDefault "none"; # Assume the pool root is a "container", unless overwritten.
             }; }) cfg.pools;

-            # All pools that have at least one dataset that (explicitly or implicitly) has a key to be loaded from »/run/keystore-.../zfs/« have to be imported in the initramfs while the keystore is open (but only if the keystore is not disabled):
-            zfs.extraInitrdPools = lib.mkIf (config.boot.initrd.luks.devices?"keystore-${hash}") (lib.mapAttrsToList (name: _: lib.head (lib.splitString "/" name)) (lib.filterAttrs (name: { props, ... }: if props?keylocation then lib.fun.startsWith "file:///run/keystore-${hash}/" props.keylocation else config.${setup}.keystore.keys?"zfs/${name}") cfg.datasets));

             # Might as well set some defaults for all partitions required (though for all but one at least some of the values will need to be changed):
             disks.partitions = lib.fun.mapMergeUnique (name: { ${name} = { # (This also implicitly ensures that no partition is used twice for zpools.)